jnozzi/cocoadev.com/markdown/AddressBookQuestion.md

 This creates two groups, the main group, and Moved Out group.
 If, on the other hand, the Groups are already present in Address Book, the initializer goes directly to this section:

-	//Now, we need to assign the groups to the General/ABGroup pointers.
+	//Now, we need to assign the groups to the ABGroup pointers.
 In either situation, groupsFound should now be two items
 		//I just don't know which order the groups will be listed in the array

-		for (General/ABGroup *wg in groupsFound)
+		for (ABGroup *wg in groupsFound)
 		{
 			if ([[wg valueForKey:kABGroupNameProperty] isEqualToString:wardName])
 			{